Choosing the Right Tool Can Make or Break Your Dog Training Service

 Avoid Causing Dog Aggression

-Using food to train your dogs bypasses the potential to trigger aggressive behavior in them.
+Using food to train your dogs helps bypass the potential to trigger aggressive behavior in them.
 Some trainers will say but it’s already in the dog.
 Yes, genetics play a factor but it’s not up to us to add that experience to the dog’s memory.

 2. Martingale Collar